RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 If you are NOT logged in, any of the site environments look normal; without environment name or banner colors<br>
 <img src="../cicd/captures/update21.png"  width="500">

+## settings.local.php

+There is a long, complicated reason behind this step you can [read more about here.](../cicd/envsettings.md#a-settings.local.php-of-your-own-making) But the net of it is you need to go into your local copy of the files, get down to the <font color=yellow>web/sites/default</font> subdirectory and rename `my-example.settings.local.php` to `settings.local.php`.